mrshmllow/wire/doc/guides/keys.md

 You can access the full absolute path of any key with `config.deployment.keys.<name>.path` (auto-generated and read-only).

+Keys also have a `config.deployment.keys.<name>.service` property (auto-generated and read-only), which represent systemd services that you can `require`, telling systemd there is a hard-dependency on that key for the service to run.

 Here's an example with the Tailscale service:

 ```nix:line-numbers [hive.nix]